mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/recording.md

 ## Transcription

-If the `transcription` option is set, the recording will be transcribed using the default values for `language`, EN-US, and the webhook will be sent to your `eventUrl`.
+If the `transcription` option is set, the recording will be transcribed using the default value for `language`, EN-US, and the webhook will be sent to your recording `eventUrl`.
+If a recording `eventUrl` is not specified, the webhook will be sent to your application's `eventUrl`.

 ```
 [